-Various wind speeds can be set at any time by keying in a new speed on the keypad or use the ▲ or ▼ arrows to increase or decrease the wind speed in 0.5 mph increments.
-As the wind speed is adjusting to the new wind speed, the desired wind speed is displayed on the LCD.
-Several seconds later, the display will prompt the actual measured wind speed in the tunnel.
-Wind restrictions created by the test model will be compensated by the microprocessor to maintain the desired wind speed even if the angle of the model is adjusted, altering the tunnel's internal wind resistance.
+Various wind speeds can be set at any time by keying in a new speed on the keypad or use the \blacktriangle or \checkmark arrows to increase or decrease the wind speed in 5 mph increments.
+As the wind speed is adjusting to the new wind speed, the desired wind speed is displayed on the bottom of the LCD.
+Wind restrictions created by the test model will be compensated by the controller to maintain the desired wind speed even if the angle of the model is adjusted, altering the tunnel's internal wind resistance.